 By kinetic energy definition, vibrational kinetic energy is the form of kinetic energy due to the vibrational motion of a body or an object.

 In fact, according to Dr. Robert Belford at the University of Arkansas at Little Rock, vibrational energy is nothing but the energy associated with the atom’s vibrational motion.

-He further added that the vibrational energy can be modeled as an oscillating spring with k being Hooke’s law constant and x is the displacement from the equilibrium location.
-The vibration of your cell phone is the perfect example of the vibration kinetic energy.
+He further added that the vibrational energy can be modeled as an oscillating spring with k being Hooke’s law constant and x being the displacement from the equilibrium location.
+The vibration of your cell phone is the perfect example of vibration kinetic energy.

 Kinetic Energy Examples in Everyday Life